MSc

 Accreditation

-This masters is fully accredited by the British Psychological Society (BPS).
+This Masters is fully accredited by the British Psychological Society (BPS).
 Upon passing the MSc, you'll be eligible to apply for Graduate Basis for Chartership (GBC) through the BPS.
 This is a necessary requirement to apply for any professional training programmes in the field of psychology in the UK.
+These include:

-Please note that a programme that makes you eligible for GBC is simply the entry requirement for professional training and in itself does not allow you to call yourself a psychologist.
+Please note: a programme that makes you eligible for GBC is simply the entry requirement for professional training and in itself does not allow you to call yourself a psychologist.
 Please see the BPS website for further information.

 What you'll study